 To any of the multitudes of passing aliens keeping track over the course of their species’ lifetime – and let’s make the fantastical assumption that they found and translated long dead historical transcripts of other long dead ancient planetary species that had come and gone into singularity in the multi-billions of years that had gone before – earth must have looked like one hellishly inhospitable place!

-Cro-Magnon didn’t appear until about 43 thousand years ago and didn’t become technologically advanced (I’m being so very liberal with this concept) until about 5,000 years ago – the Bronze Age.
+The earliest stage of true human, you and me, Cro-Magnon, didn’t appear until about 43 thousand years ago and we didn’t become technologically advanced (I’m being so very liberal with this concept) until about 5,000 years ago – the Bronze Age.

-Humanity couldn’t communicate (transmit and receive a recognizable communication) with possible alien life until less than half a century ago.
-Once analog is completely gone from our modern tech – gone the way of punch card and punch tape computers – it will be impossible to find any alien signals.
+Humanity couldn’t attempt communication with possible alien life (transmit and receive a recognizable communication) until less than half a century ago.
+Once analog is completely gone from our modern tech – gone the way of punch card and punch tape computers – it will be impossible to find any analog xenoform signals.

 And!
-And!
-And!
-This is entirely under a Stupifyingly obtuse concept:
+AND!
+AND!
+This is entirely under a STUPIFYINGLY obtuse concept, which is:

-So the “Great Silence” that only covers less than 50 years out of 4.5 billion – the rise and advance or the rise and fall of billions of life forms in that time, prior to 1950 when there was some semblance of a planet earth – is nothing to a life form so technologically advanced that galaxy hopping Faster Than Light (FTL) is a snap.
+So the “Great Silence” that covers less than a 1,000 light year freckle of our galaxy and a 50 year molecule worth of time out of our system’s existence – is nothing to a life form so technologically advanced that galaxy hopping Faster Than Light (FTL) is a snap.

 ~ FUN FACT: Our Milky Way galaxy is on a collision course with the Andromeda galaxy.
-Theoretically the collision/merging/tearing asunder may have already begun.
+Theoretically the collision/merging/tearing asunder may have already begun (we’ve no true idea of how wide our galaxy is.
+We can’t see that far from our point of view).
 We’ll know for certain anywhere in up to the next 100,000 to 180,000 years.
 In any case, since we’re in the outer arm spiral of the Milky Way, it’s possible that our solar system may be ripped out of our current galaxy long before our star is set to expire.

 I say current because it is within the realm of possibility that our solar system was captured by the Milky Way in the first place – possibly (again) from a prior collision – instead of being born here.
 A whole hell of a lot can happen to a universe in 14 or so billion years.

 *Again, this is based on one widely accepted initial concept which Dvorsky is postulating upon and not at all on George’s list of wild theories.
-George wrote a fun read, backed by real-world suppositions from actual scientists and it’s worth checking out.
+George wrote an enjoyable read, backed by real-world suppositions from actual scientists and it’s worth checking out.
 I could have picked someone other than George as my starting point, but their articles are all rather dry.^

 ^Which is not to say that George’s article is all wet.
 I’m not new to the ‘Net.
 I know how some folks love to look for a safe keyboard courage fight, you scurrilous bastards.